pyelasticsearch/pyelasticsearch/docs/source/api.rst

     cets": {"topics": {"terms": {"field": "topics"}}}}'

-You can copy and paste the curl line and it'll work on the command line.
+You can copy and paste the curl line, and it'll work on the command line.